Holiday drives cross-border spending

 "Actually, the payment platforms aim to help extend domestic consumers' spending habits to global consumer markets," he said.

-"During my visit to Japan's Osaka this Spring Festival, I found that Alipay was accepted in most local restaurants, drugstores and shopping malls," said a 20-something resident of Shenzhen, South China's Guangdong Province who only gave his surname as Du.
+"During my visit to Osaka in Japan this Spring Festival, I found that Alipay was accepted in most local restaurants, drugstores and shopping malls," said a 20-something resident of Shenzhen, South China's Guangdong Province who only gave his surname as Du.

 "I was told that I would be given preferential rates if I used Alipay to make payments in Osaka," Du told the Global Times on Wednesday.